siran/writing/documents/Outreach/Experimental Proposal - Longitudinal Delay of an Isolated Interference Fringe.md

 ## Measurement Model

-1. Split a coherent laser beam into two equal beams.
+1. Split a coherent amplitude-modulated laser beam into two equal beams.
 2. Recombine them at a small angle in a Mach-Zehnder interferometer.
 3. Use one output branch, where stable straight fringes are visible.
 4. Spatially isolate the center of one bright fringe ridge.